-Use of the Seneca platform in this manner will help students to return to mainstream Science lessons in step with the learning of their peers.
+Use of the Seneca and Sparx Science platforms in this manner will help students to return to mainstream Science lessons in step with the learning of their peers.

 History and Geography

 The learning questions for History and Geography align with the learning questions students are completing within mainstream lessons.
 These learning questions form a cohesive journey that students within class follow, building on prior knowledge and skills so students can reach mastery in History and in Geography.